makingweirdthings/makingweirdthings.github.io/_toys/costs.md

 Things I didn't absolutely need to buy:

 * All of the sculpting tools.
 I used them, but it could have been done without them.
-* Armature wire and used stiffer copper wire, which I already had
+* Armature wire instead of (stiffer) copper wire, which I already had
 * Silicone retardant, and just work faster.
-* Lexan sheet.
+* Lexan sheet as a mold box.
 I could have built a larger volume square box instead with scraps.
+I didn't end up using this anyway.
 * Mica or pigment.
 Color isn't strictly required.